-- pinch cayenne or 1 dried red chili, diced (optional for heat)
+- 1 pinch cayenne* (optional // for heat)

-- 2 cans light coconut milk (sub full fat for richer texture)
+- 2 14-ounce cans light coconut milk (sub full-fat for richer texture)

-- 1 cup quinoa, rinsed in a fine mesh strainer*
+- 1 cup white quinoa (rinsed in a fine mesh strainer*)

 - 1 Tbsp agave nectar (optional)

 - If serving with coconut quinoa, begin by washing thoroughly in a fine mesh strainer.
 Add to a medium saucepan over medium heat and toast for 3 minutes.
-Add 1 can light coconut milk and 1/2 cup water.
+Add light coconut milk and 1/2 cup water (amount as original recipe is written // adjust if altering batch size).
 Bring to a boil, then reduce heat to simmer, cover and cook for 15 minutes or until the quinoa is light, fluffy and the liquid is absorbed.
 Set aside until serving.

 - Add curry powder, cayenne (or chili pepper), veggie stock, coconut milk, another healthy pinch of salt and stir.
 Bring to a simmer then reduce heat slightly and continue cooking for 10-15 minutes.